 You’ll also want to keep bottles upright most of the time, but turn them once a month to moisten the cork.
 Whisky can usually be kept unopened for a very long time.

 Unlike wine, if it’s been matured in the barrel for 15 years, say, and then stored on a shelf for 100 years, it will still be considered a 15-years matured whisky.

 Mark has been collecting whisky for many years and has a “small collection” of around 100 bottles.
 Although he does enjoy drinking the occasional bottle, he also likes to sell.
 Any money he makes from his sales is invested in order to buy more whisky.

 “If you open a bottle it becomes worthless,” says Mark, so you’ll need to have self-control and not give into temptation!
 If you’re looking to start your own collection, he says you should go for the likes of Ardbeg, Macallan, Brora, and Laphroaig and keep your eye on popular forums like Whisky Magazine and WhiskyWhiskyWhisky for news and advice.

 Mark has three key tips for you: “Firstly, enjoy your whisky.
 Secondly, research various whisky sites and forums.
 Thirdly, look at whisky from demolished distilleries; the casks will run out quicker and the price will only go upwards.”

 In April 2011 Mark bought three bottles of a limited edition Macallan Royal Wedding Whisky for £150 each.
 Just three months later he sold one for £500 on a whisky auction site.
-Bought now, just one year later, it’ll set you back £700.
+Today, the same bottle is worth thousands.